12 Cutest Dog Breeds

 These dogs aren’t very friendly towards strangers and can be dog aggressive, so it’s best to socialize them from pups.

 Dalmatians are extremely destructive if left alone for too long, as they thrive on human companionship.
-In addition, if they do not get the attention they need, they can become depressed.
+If they do not get the attention they need, they can become depressed.

-In addition, Dalmatians are not suited to apartment living.
-Instead, they thrive in homes with big yards and need a ton of exercise to stay mentally and physically fit.
+Dalmatians are not suited to apartment living.
+They are much happier in homes with big yards because they need regular exercise to stay mentally and physically fit.

 Three Dalmations sitting in a row